epiksabin/WeBridge/docs/contributing.md

-# Contributing to OBridge
+# Contributing to WeBridge

-Thanks for your interest in contributing to **OBridge**! 🚀
+Thanks for your interest in contributing to **WeBridge**! 🚀
 This document will guide you through how to report issues, propose features, and submit code contributions.

 ---